SuperOfficeDocs/superoffice-docs/docs/database/tables/document.md

 ---
 uid: table-document
 title: document table
-description: Documents, this table is an extension of the Appointment table.
-There is always a corresponding appointment record; the relation between appointment and document is navigable in both directions.
-A document-type appointment record always has a corresponding document record and a record in VisibleFor specifying who may see this.
+description: There is always a corresponding appointment record.
+The relation between appointment and document is navigable in both directions. so.generated: true
-so.generated: true
 keywords:
   - "database"